 1. Move your dog to a cooler area, indoors in air conditioning or to shade if still outside.

 In conclusion: The key to avoiding heat stroke is prevention!
 Having Rover get some exercise in the summer is fine but be careful on extremely hot days by limiting the activity.
 Also, be careful to not leave a dog in an automobile because temperatures in a hot car during the summer can get up to 120 degrees.
 The aforementioned breeds and dogs with respiratory problems are not recommended to have any rigorous play in the summer heat.
-Their bodies can heat up very quickly due to the lack of effective cooling system, it is better if they are rested during the warmer months.
+Their bodies can heat up very quickly due to the lack of an effective cooling system, it is better if they are rested during the warmer months.
 Recognizing the signs of this problem can be the difference in the treatment outcome for your dog.
-If you suspect any signs of heat stroke, please give us a call immediately, we will advise you on what to do next.
-Be safe, and may the rest of your summer be fun for you and your furry friend!
+If you suspect any signs of heat stroke, please give us a call immediately, and we will advise you on what to do next.

 Dr. Jaime Kozelka